Membership | Price (+HST) |

 Pictured, left to right: Winter Aconite, Witch Hazel, Skunk Cabbage, Snowdrops, Crocus

-Continue through to explore the Mediterranean Garden and the Cacti and Succulent Collection which thrive during these bright winter months.
-Scents of the blooming citrus collection will lure you to the second level, where you will also find Giant Bird of Paradise, Bush Lily, Bottlebrush, and many more in bloom.
+Scents of the blooming citrus collection will lure you deeper into the Mediterranean Garden, where you’ll also find blooms from the permanent collection such as Giant Bird of Paradise, Bush Lily, Bottlebrush, and many more.

 March Favourites